Lixense/Transformice-Tribe/README.md

 - first start by creating new project in js using npm init -y
 - second install packages npm i axios cheeiro
 - third run the script with node index.js ENJOY !!
+## EXAMPLES
+- you can found examples in the txt files i provided in the repo :D